 The Manufacturing Workforce Development Playbook offers strategies and programs that have been successfully employed by industry, education and government to collaboratively solve the challenges of preparing workers for 21st century careers in manufacturing.
 Edited by manufacturing workforce authority Keith Campbell, with contributions from over 20 experts, this resource brings together relevant data, case studies and expert insights about educating and training operators, technicians and technologists for America’s manufacturing renaissance.
 To view the report, registration is required.
 Just complete the form and instantly receive your free copy of the PDF edition.
 When you hit submit, you’ll have a choice of “opening” or “saving” the file.
 Hit save and the PDF downloads directly to where ever your download folder resides.
 The PDF file is not e-mailed.

-Other categories: Current State of MFG, Global Competitiveness, Federal/Industry Collaboration, Education & Workforce,
+Other categories: Current State of MFG, Global Competitiveness, Federal and Industry Collaboration, Education & Workforce,

 The Role of Exports in the United States Economy - May 2014